apecloud/kubeblocks/docs/user_docs/observability/alert.md

 # Configure IM alert

 Alerts are mainly used for daily error response to improve system availability.
-Kubeblocks has a built-in set of common alert rules and integrates multiple notification channels.
-The alert capability of Kubeblocks can meet the operation and maintenance requirements of production-level online clusters.
+KubeBlocks has a built-in set of common alert rules and integrates multiple notification channels.
+The alert capability of KubeBlocks can meet the operation and maintenance requirements of production-level online clusters.

 :::
 The alert function is the same for all